-Searchmetrics.com, an authority in search analysis, has released their list of search ranking factors for Google US in 2013.
+Searchmetrics.com, an authority in search analysis, released their list of search ranking factors for Google US.
 And guess what comes out top?
 Yep, Google +1’s.

 You’d be forgiven for answering “links” to that question, as most of us know that link building has played a major part of search engine optimization for many years.
 The truth is though, that we need to understand that they aren’t as important as they used to be.
 In fact, according to the study, they are now on a par with other social signals such as Facebook shares and comments.

 As a search analyst, I’m seeing evidence that correlates with this data every day.

 Blogs that have been working tirelessly to build a strong social media presence are benefiting from not only improved search positioning, but the referral traffic that these social signals send.
 While those blogs that focused more heavily on link building and Page Rank are now seeing more and more of those “built links” lose importance as Google gets clever.

 Links are still important, I’m not suggesting that you forget about them because they still play a significant role, but rather focus on earning real quality links instead of building them.
 You can use your USP to influence these in marketing.